symfony/symfony-docs/components/browser_kit/introduction.rst

 -----------

 .. note::

     The component only provides an abstract client and does not provide any "default" backend for the HTTP layer.

 Creating a Client
 -----------------

 To create your own client you must extend the abstract client class and implement the doRequest method.
-This method accepts a request and should return a response.
+This method accepts a requests and should return a response.

 .. code-block:: php